 Attillah Springer is a Trinidad born writer, stickfighter in training and has been a flag woman for Phase 2 Pan Groove and 3 Canal’s Jouvay band.
 She also DJs under the name Tillah Willah.

-She has written a column covering a range of social, environmental and women’s issues for the Trinidad Guardian since 2002.
+She wrote a column covering a range of social, environmental and women’s issues for the Trinidad Guardian from 2002 – 2013

 In London she has worked with the London Language and Literacy Unit’s programmes in migrant communities, empowering parents’ indigenous knowledge to engage their children with the English educational system.
 She also worked as a media volunteer with the Crossroads Women’s Centre run by Selma James wife of the late Trinidad born Pan African scholar CLR James.

 Ms. Springer is an environmental activist and has organized events around industrialisation versus sustainability in rural Trinidad since 2005 using Carnival and other indigenous festival arts as forms of protest or awareness building.
 In July 2007 she represented local environmentalists at the Global Impacts of Heavy Industry Conference in Reyjavik, Iceland.

 She remains an active part of the global movement to keep the lines of communication around environmental issues open across grassroots communities in South Africa, Iceland, India and Trinidad and Tobago and is a member of Foil Vedanta, a UK based campaign against Indian mining giant Vedanta plc.